ebhandler/CS1-and-CS2/README.md

-# CS1
+# CS1 and CS2
-all the projects I created in CS1
+all the projects I created in CS1 and CS2